Business, STEM, Liberal Arts, Health & Social Sciences

 As an ISA participant, you have the opportunity to apply for scholarships and grants that can be applied directly to assist with your study abroad programs.
 ISA offers over $1,000,000 in scholarships and grants each year.
 To see what opportunities are available, you may visit the Scholarships and Grants page.
 Please note that some programs, including remote learning opportunities, are not eligible for scholarships.View all Funding Options

 Living in ISA Sydney housing will give you the opportunity to interact and engage with local Australian and International Students alike and experience aspects of the Australian lifestyle that are often overlooked by visitors.
 All ISA Housing options are within walking distance to your university or are conveniently located close to public transit routes.
 While there are differences between accommodation in Australia and the U.S., with an open mind and a drive for exploration, you’ll soon discover that the experience of living in another culture can be both educational and rewarding.

 Housing is provided on all ISA programs in Australia at an additional cost.
-Costs vary according to accommodation selected and session, but ranges from $6,700 - $8,000, without meals (Subject to Change).
+Costs vary according to accommodation selected and session, but ranges from $7,490 - $9,850, without meals (estimated and subject to Change).
 We strive to match your housing preferences with our available accommodations; however, housing preference requests cannot be guaranteed.

 Apartment Without Meals